Black Fungus Symptoms

 A comprehensive clinical examination is necessary prior to starting treatment for mucormycosis.
 A thorough medical history and physical examination are part of this process to confirm the diagnosis and rule out other illnesses.

-• Clinical Signs: Include persistent headaches and tissue necrosis, which may present as eschar (black scabs) in the nasal or oral cavities.
-Commonly noticed eye symptoms include eye redness, swelling, pain, blurring of vision, severe facial pain, and localised numbness.
+- Clinical Signs: Include persistent headaches and tissue necrosis, which may present as eschar (black scabs) in the nasal or oral cavities.
+Commonly noticed eye symptoms include eye redness, swelling, pain, blurring of vision, severe facial pain, and localized numbness.

 Treatment for Black Fungus